OWF/owf2013/pages/en/news/guidelines-for-2013/index.md

 Paris**, with more than 200 speakers from **40 countries** and an international audience of **2,100 participants** in 2012.
-The Forum’s steering organisation brings together the main international technology communities and the major open-source software associations of the French-speaking world (Adullact, AFUL, CNLL, PLOSS, Silicon Sentier), with support from key institutions in Europe (European Commission) and France (Mairie de Paris – the Paris city authority, the Paris regional authority, Paris Region Economic Development Agency).
+The Forum’s steering organisation brings together the main international technology communities and the major open-source software associations of the French-speaking world (Adullact, AFUL, CNLL, FLOSS, Silicon Sentier), with support from key institutions in Europe (European Commission) and France (Mairie de Paris – the Paris city authority, the Paris regional authority, Paris Region Economic Development Agency).

 The Open World Forum is back for its **sixth edition**.
 It will be held on the